Excellence in Guiding Undergraduate Research

 Nominations

-*The selection committee should include at least one graduate student member.
-Note that faculty members who have been nominated during a particular year should not serve on the committee during that same year.
+Individuals who have been nominated during a particular year should not serve on the departmental selection committee during that same year.

-Nomination packets must include all materials described below, and should be formatted in 12-point Times New Roman or equivalent font; single-spaced; and 1-inch margins.
+Nomination packets must include all materials described below.
 Please follow this outline when submitting a nomination:

 • A nomination letter addressing each of the Evaluation Criteria described above.
 The nomination letter should indicate why the nominee is exceptional as an excellent mentor of undergraduate research.
 (Not to exceed 3 pages.)

 • A philosophy statement provided by the nominee.
-This statement should include a discussion of the challenges, methods, and goals of guiding undergraduate research.
+This statement should include a discussion of the challenges, methods, and goals of guiding undergraduate research including a well-articulated commitment to diversity, equity and inclusion through their mentoring.
 (Not to exceed 2 pages.)

 • Two letters of support* from current or past undergraduate students, preferably one current student and one alumnus.
 (See Attachment C for a sample solicitation letter.)
 (Not to exceed 2 pages each.)

-*NOTE: Letters from students should be solicited by the departmental selection committee, not the nominee.
-The nominee may be asked to suggest some names and the department should add some names.
+*Letters from students should be solicited by the departmental selection committee, not the nominee.
+The nominee may be asked to suggest names.

 Attachments